fwolfst/aoc/2022/README.md

 Oh, my.
 I simple exploded all solutions, in the hope that this is faster than thinking through the math of Rock, Paper, Scissors.
 Took 25 minutes.
 Fastest responses on AOC were under 5 minutes.
 Math wins.

 Oh, my 2.
 The math is fun - index, subtract and use mod 3 (`% 3`).
 But some of the top 100 solvers did explode and lookup, just like me (but more concise and faster).

+### Puzzle Day III

+Learned different ways to split a string in half, but did not find that any was more expressive then what I had.